EmreBerkElmas/Spring-Boot-Online-Store/README.md

 # Spring Boot Online Store

 A full Spring Boot Online Store project. h2 used as database.
 Thymeleaf used for front-end.
+Working on "localhost:8080".
 Features:
 - Register-login-logout(with spring security)
 - Basket for buying selected items